How Fast Do ZZ Plants Grow?

 Spider plants prefer moderate to bright indirect light.

-Spider plants are popular houseplants because they are easy to grow.
+Spider plants are popular indoor plants because they are easy to grow.
 They require little attention and are tough plants that recover from neglect since their roots and rhizomes store water.

 The string of hearts, or Ceropegia woodii, is a vine plant.
 True to its name, it grows heart-shaped leaves.
 The leaves are fleshy and gray-green.
 It also produces small magenta tubers in the spring and summer.
 Its evergreen, succulent, trailing vines look beautiful in hanging planters or on window sills.